‘Where do I start?’ She suggested the stories of my search for business in Herat, Western Afghanistan when I was young and inexperienced. So . . .

-Then I got a call from my Customs Agent, “What shall we do with this rug shipment from Iran?”
+Then I got a call from my Customs Agent, “What shall we do with this rug shipment from Persia?”

 It was from Qasim.
 I inspected every rug and calculated that Qasim’s debt had been paid, and paid to the very last cent.

-He had gone from Agra to Mashaad in Iran, a centre of the carpet trade, made some money and repaid his trade debt.
+He had gone from Agra to Mashaad in Persia, a centre of the carpet trade, made some money and repaid his trade debt.

 It was complete, the trusting trade that had started with Mohammed Amin had gone full circle.